Benedict-arowo/hng_boilerplate_node_web/README.md

 Here are some useful npm scripts that you can use during development and production:

--   `npm run build`: Compiles the TypeScript code to JavaScript.
--   `npm run start:dev`: Starts the development server with live reloading.
+-   `npm install`: Installs all the required packages.
--   `npm run start`: Starts the production server.
+-   `node index.js`: Starts the server.
--   `npm run test`: Runs the test suite (if available).
--   `npm run lint`: Runs the linter to check for code style issues.

 ## Additional Resources